ScorpiosCrux/Budget-Smart/README.md

 `npm run dev` to run the development version

+You need .env files for both the frontend and backend.

 ## Todo

 - There are `TODO:` tags where I am planning to change.